Anomaly-free twistorial higher-spin theories: Review

-Henceforth, it is useful to work with the $U(1)$-bundle over $\PT$, which is simply an $S^7$, and identify the weights of $(\lambda,\hat\lambda)$ with $U(1)$-charges.
-Since twistor variables are charged under $U(1)\subset \C^*$, their monodromy around $S^1$ is completely specified by the phase $e^{i\theta w}$ where $\theta\in [0,2\pi]$ and $w$ is the weight or charge associated to each twistor variable.
-This allows us to define the following sheaves of holomorphic line bundle
+Hereinafter, we will drop the subscript $\P^1$ in $\cO_{\P^1}(2h-2)$ for $h\in \Z$ for readability.
+Furthermore, as we want to work entirely on twistor space, it is more convenient to work with the $U(1)$-bundle over $\PT$, which has the geometry of an $S^7$.
+This allows us to identify the weights of $(\lambda,\mu,\hat\lambda,\hat\mu)$ with the $U(1)$-charges.
+In particular, as twistor variables are charged under $U(1)\subset \C^*$, their monodromy around $S^1$ is completely specified by the phase $e^{i\theta w}$ where $\theta\in [0,2\pi]$ and $w$ is the weight or charge associated to each twistor variable.
+As a result, we may define